The International Copywriters Association

 And all of that is about POSITIONING.
 The way you come across to a prospect is down to the way you choose to BE.
 People always judge a book by its cover, so you'd better make sure your cover is polished, but the best of us (which are the people we want to work with) always dig deeper, and if you can show them what you're really made of, these people (the good people) will take notice.

 How do we do that?
 Marketing.
-How do you market yourself as a copywriter when you've got nothing much to show for it?
+How do you market yourself as a copywriter?
 That's what we're going to cover in part 5

 International Copywriters Association